-That’s a complete sentence.
-It has what is called a “you understood” subject (which means the subject is not visible in the sentence, but a command is directed at someone and we understand that) and it has a verb: “stop.”
+That is a complete sentence.
+It has what is called a “you understood” subject (the subject is not written, but a command is directed at someone and we “understand” that) and it has a verb: “stop.”
 That’s enough to express a complete thought.

 You can’t have a sentence without a verb, no matter how many words you write.
 For example:

 The small black dog in my backyard with floppy ears and a long tail.

 That’s a .
 Why?
 Because it doesn’t have a verb.
 Learning about verbs will also help you avoid writing sentence fragments.

 What Is a Verb?

 A verb shows action or a state of being.
 The verb in a sentence is what the is doing.
 (More about subjects in Ch.
 4.1.)